vovavasylyna/home/content/blog/social-media-created-too-many-rules.md

 ---
 title: "Social media created too many rules"
 date: 2023-10-23
+description: Noticing how traditional social media is tightening the screws, creating more and more regulations and boundaries
 ---
 Noticing how traditional social media is tightening the screws, creating more and more regulations and boundaries.